tk-notes/lucas-meier-blog/content/posts/2021/02/tychonoff-theorem-and-zorns-lemma/index.md

 the proof, I felt compelled to write a blog post exposing the proof, and trying to describe its elegance to others.

-All the proofs are inspired by Munkres {{<ref-link "1">}}, which is the standard introductory text on Topology.
-I won't be going over the basics of Topological spaces and continuous functions here, so I recommend this book if you'd like to see these fundamentals, or learn more about Topology.
+All the proofs are inspired by, and sometimes even taken from, Munkres {{<ref-link "1">}}, which is the standard introductory text on Topology.
+I won't be going over the basics of Topological spaces and continuous functions here, nor will I be exposing all of the details around product and compact spaces, so I recommend this book if you'd like to see these fundamentals, or learn more about Topology.

 # Compactness

 The first notion we need to develop is that of a *Compact* space.
-In some sense, a Compact space is analogous to a closed interval $[a, b] \subseteq \mathbb{R}$.
+In some sense, a Compact space is analogous to the closed interval $[0, 1] \subseteq \mathbb{R}$.
-An interval like this has an uncountable number of points, but it is still "small" in some sense, because we can't keep squeezing stuff into it.
+An interval like this has an uncountable number of points, but is still "small" in some sense: we can't keep squeezing stuff into it.

-Concretely:
+Formally:

-A space $X$ is *Compact* precisely when for any collection of open sets
+A space $X$ is *Compact* precisely when any collection of open sets
-$\\{U_\alpha\\}$, that cover $X$,
+$\\{U_\alpha\\}$ that cover $X$,
 (i.e. $\bigcup_\alpha U_\alpha = X$),
 a finite sub-collection $U_1, \ldots, U_n$ suffices to cover $X$.

 The intuition here goes back to the closed interval.
-We could try and cover it to make sure that no finite sub-cover can exist.
+We could try and cover in such a way that no finite sub-cover can exist.
 For example, by making smaller and smaller advances towards one side of the interval: